saravirgini/Portfolio_PowerPlatform/README.md

-PORTFÓLIO
+                                                                    ---- P O R T F Ó L I O ----
+                                                                      ---- Sara Virgínia ----

 Power BI REPORTS:
-"Explore insights like never before with our Power BI report.
+Explore insights like never before with our Power BI report.
 Dive deep into your data and uncover hidden patterns, trends, and opportunities.
-Our interactive and visually appealing reports empower you to make informed decisions, driving your business forward."
+Our interactive and visually appealing reports empower you to make informed decisions, driving your business forward.

 pOWER APPS - PHONE:
 "Experience seamless functionality with our mobile app.
 Designed for on-the-go access, our phone application brings convenience to your fingertips.
 Stay connected, productive, and informed wherever you are, with intuitive features tailored to enhance your mobile experience."

 <img width="596" alt="TABLETWelcome2" src="https://github.com/saravirgini/Portfolio_PowerPlatform/assets/161728805/db44b447-3eee-424a-97f4-ed473d05e93b">